-Can it be done quickly?
+Can it be Done Quickly?

 Any time you switch or test a new system, be sure to back up all the information that’s critical for that particular system (and any systems related to it).
 If there’s a hiccup or the new system crashes something, you don’t have to worry about lost data or any other problems.

-Guard Against Duplicate data
+Guard Against Duplicate Data

 One of the biggest issues with integrating your existing system with a cloud service is duplication.
-Most of the times you have to sync up your existing system to an external cloud service.
+Most of the time you have to sync up your existing system to an external cloud service.
 When you do that, you can run across multiple copies when the system doesn’t sync right.
 Make sure your IT department has a redundancy check in place to eliminate this from happening as much as possible.

-Ease of use
+Ease of Use